 Teaching

-As a UX practitioner with experience at start-up and Fortune 500 companies, my objective is to connect students with theory and practice that are key to thriving in an industry setting.
+As a design research practitioner with experience at start-up and Fortune 500 companies, my objective is to connect students with theory and practice that are key to thriving in an industry setting.
 My teaching philosophy balances learning actionable, practical skills through active learning, and understanding theoretical tenets behind those skills within their relevant context.

 This approach of balancing practice and theory has distinguished my teaching career, training designers, engineers, and product managers at Daqri, Adobe, and Meta.
 You will receive hands-on practice grounded in a theoretical foundation, while developing the mindset of staying up-to-date and applying new methods as appropriate.